 - Comes with powerful desktop and mobile apps.

-- Advanced features only available with expensive plans.
+- Advanced features are only available with expensive plans.

 Spreaker has a free forever plan that lets you upload up to five hours of audio.